watmin/cogere/README.md

-                     Requires -t|--scp-target or --scp-mkdir -t|--scp-target  Performs an scp to target remote directory Requires -s|--scp-source --scp-mkdir      Creates a new directory on the remote server Overrides --scp-target
-  --scp-only       Only copy files to remote hosts --new-default    Create a new default SSH key --show-default   Prints the default public key --cleanup        Removes all entries for supplied host
+                     Requires -t|--scp-target or --scp-mkdir -t|--scp-target  Performs an scp to target remote directory Requires -s|--scp-source --scp-mkdir      Creates target directory on the remote server --scp-only       Only copy files to remote hosts --new-default    Create a new default SSH key --show-default   Prints the default public key --cleanup-host   Removes all entries for supplied host Requires --hostname --remove-fingerprint
+                   Remove the fingerprint from the known_hosts file for the supplied hostname
                      Requires --hostname
-  --update-ipaddr  Updates the IP address for a given host
-                     Requires --hostname
-  --remove-fingerprint
-                   Remove the fingerprint from the known_hosts file for the supplied IP address
-                     Requires --ipaddr

 Options:
   --help              Shows this output
-  -f|--config         Alternate configuration file --command-file      Execute commands provided by command-file --hostname          Hostname to be provided to --add-host or --del-host --ipaddr            IP address to be provided to --add-host --username          User name to be provided to --add-host
+  -f|--config         Alternate configuration file --commands-file     Execute commands provided by commands-file --hostname          Hostname to be provided to --new-host or --del-host --ipaddr            IP address to be provided to --new-host
+                        Optional, DNS will be used if not provided --username          User name to be provided to --new-host Optional, 'cogere' is used by default --port              SSH port to connect to
+                        Optional, '22' is used by default --update            Updates a field in the hosts configuration Requires --hostname.
+                        Accepts --ipaddr, --port, --username.
-                        Optional, 'cogere' is used by default --default-key       Uses the default SSH key rather than password when adding host
+  --default-key       Uses the default SSH key rather than password
+                        when adding host
   -r|--reason         Explanation of the commands you are running